WhaddaMakers/Piano-shield-for-MicroBit/README.md

-# Whadda piano shield for micro:bit (WPSH455)
+# Whadda piano shield for Micro:Bit

-This example shows enables you to play tunes on your micro:bit pianso shield!
+This example shows you how to play tunes on your Micro:Bit piano shield!

 ## Extensions used